''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation (starting with lunch on 27th, ending with breakfast on 8th), soft drinks at meal times, local transport by mini-coach, boat trip, internal flights, international flights and airport taxes.
+All birdwatching excursions with expert leader, full-board accommodation (starting with lunch on 21st, ending with lunch on 1st), soft drinks at meal times, local transport by mini-coach, boat trip, internal flights, international flights and airport taxes.

 WHAT IS NOT INCLUDED